biancaraetchi/inforetrieval/README.md

+## Code
+To run the code, build the provided `Dockerfile` as per assignment instructions.
+All of our code changes are in the `face_recognition.py` file.

 ## Report

 When analyzing the effect of the variables `number_of_known_people` and `number_of_training_images_per_person`, the rejection threshold is incredibly important, since it affects both the accuracy scores and the confusion matrices.
 This is why we decided to first analyze the `rejection_threshold` and then pick the result with the highest accuracy score.
 This way, we have a baseline idea of what the potential the proper selection of variables is.